NVIDIA/framework-reproducibility/tensorflow_status.md

 At the time of writing (TensorFlow 2.5), `tf.math.segment_mean` is not implemented on the GPU and the CPU imlementation operates deterministically.
+Note that, along with the upcoming GPU-deterministic segment reduction ops, `tf.math.segment_mean` will also be implemented on the GPU (deterministically).
+See see github/tensorflow/tensorflow pull request [51392][51392].

 See also:
   * Issue [31](https://github.com/NVIDIA/framework-determinism/issues/31) in